LPardue/draft-pardue-http-identity-digest/draft-pardue-http-identity-digest.md

 or response representation data that has been transparently decoded.
-Attempting to verify the integrity of the data against the Repr-Digest would first require re-encoding that data using the same coding indicated by the Content-Encoding header field ({{Section 8.4 of !HTTP=RFC9110}}).
+Attempting to verify the integrity of the data against the Repr-Digest would first require re-encoding that data using the same coding indicated by the Content-Encoding header field ({{Section 8.4 of !HTTP=RFC9110}}), which is not always possible (see {{Section 6.5 of DIGEST-FIELDS}}).

-Receiver-side re-encoding for the purpose of Repr-Digest validation is technically possible but it might not be practical for certain kinds of environments.
+Even when receiver-side re-encoding for the purpose of Repr-Digest validation is technically possible, it might not be practical for certain kinds of environments.
 For instance, browsers tend to provide built-in support for transparent decoding but little support for encoding; while this could be done via the use of additional libraries it would create work in JavaScript that